ruobaole/leetcode-note/01_arrays_list.md

 // Time: O(NlogN) -- worst case O(N^2) if the pivot in every recursion partition the array to
 // A.length - 1 and 1;
 // Space: in space sort;
+//
+// *Be careful of the ternimal condition of the while loop -- l <= r

 public class Solution {
     private void partition(int[] A, int left, int right) {